Grange Academy is a Unicef Gold Rights Respecting School and Gold Artsmark School. Ofsted rated ‘Good’ (May 2022).

 Impact of our Curriculum

 Through rigorous termly tracked assessment, it is evident pupils make outstanding progress over time.
-Pupils in Year 10 and 11 achieve recognised external qualifications, supporting them in gaining placements into Post-16 Education or apprenticeships.
+Most pupils in Year 10 and 11 achieve recognised external qualifications, supporting them in gaining placements into Post-16 Education or apprenticeships.
 Our pupils have demonstrated increasing resilience, independence and confidence and have participated and contributed to local events.
-(Please see the ‘What’s On’ pages of the website).
-They have raised money to support charities and children in other parts of the world.
-Local businesses have been eager to take our pupils on work experience because they are hard-working, well organised, polite and willing to learn.
-Our pupils have a good sense of right and wrong and go out of their way to help others.
-They leave us as kind, caring, dedicated students with aspirational goals.
-(Please see the destinations section of our website.)

 For more information, please see our Curriculum Policy.